cherryl411/LeetCode/README.md

 # LeetCode
-practice some questions on leetcode
+note some questions on leetcode